 Five Types of Cold Calls

-It’s safe to assume that home sellers with expired listings are in the market for a new Realtor.
+It’s safe to assume that home sellers with expired listings are looking for a new Realtor.
 Get ahead of your competition by giving these potential leads a call and offering your value.
 They’ll be thankful that you saved them the time and effort of finding a Realtor.

-Become the number one expert in your area by cold calling all the potential leads in a single neighborhood.
+Become the number-one expert in your area by cold-calling all the potential leads in a single neighborhood.
 This will help you expand your sphere of influence and turn you into an authority in that area.
-Cold calling this type of lead usually turns out successful because if other homes in a neighborhood are selling, it typically inspires other homeowners to sell as well.
+Cold calling this type of lead usually turns out successful because if other homes in a neighborhood sell, it inspires other homeowners to sell.

 As Realtors, we all know it can be challenging to work with FSBOs.
 But the reality is that most homeowners trying to sell their homes will not be successful.
-For this reason, it’s worth it to cold call these potential leads and convinces them that you can help them out.
+For this reason, it’s worth it to cold call these potential leads and convinces them that you can help them.

 Landlords struggling to fill their vacant properties make a good source of leads.
-Cold calling landlords are typically easier because not many other Realtors prospect for them.
-Also, they already tend to be business-minded and will therefore be more open to your proposal.
+Cold-calling landlords are typically easier because not many other Realtors prospect for them.
+Also, they already tend to be business-minded and will be more open to your proposal.

 Homes under pre-foreclosure can make valuable leads.
 Cold calling these leads is often less competitive and allows you to demonstrate your value by helping someone through a distressing ordeal.

 Does Real Estate Cold Calling Still Work in 2023?

-The short answer is yes, real estate cold calling still works in 2021!
-However, it is important to keep in mind that it is a difficult, long-term game.
+The short answer is yes, real estate cold calling still works in 2023!
+However, it is important to remember that it is a difficult, long-term game.
 While anyone can make cold calls, you must be consistent in your efforts despite facing rejection at a high level.